GoAskAway/qr-url/README.md

 ## Tests

 `cargo test` includes:
-- Random UUID roundtrips with signature verification
+- Random UUID roundtrips with signature and first bit verification
-- Signature requirement enforcement
+- Signature and first bit requirement enforcement
-- Compact size validation (13 bytes)
+- Compact size validation (13 bytes for 103 bits)
 - Version and variant preservation

-## Why 104 bits?
+## Why 103 bits?

 UUID v4 reserves:
+- 1 bit for first bit (always 0)
 - 4 bits for version (0100 = 4)
 - 2 bits for variant (10 = RFC4122)
 - 18 bits for our signature "41c2ae" (excluding the version/variant bits already counted)

-Total fixed bits: 4 + 2 + 18 = 24 bits
+Total fixed bits: 1 + 4 + 2 + 18 = 25 bits

-Removing them yields 128 - 24 = 104 bits of entropy.
-We pack these into exactly 13 bytes.
-Base44 then encodes these bytes into approximately 20-21 characters.
+Removing them yields 128 - 25 = 103 bits of entropy.
+We pack these into 13 bytes (last byte uses 7 bits).
+Base44 then encodes these bytes into approximately 20 characters.

 ## License